WHAT IS DEPRESSION?

 How can we help?

 If you are feeling depressed you are not alone.
-The recent suicide of Robin Williams brought to light several facts about depression that may not be well known.
 Depression is a disabling mental health condition that can be extremely resistant to the best available treatments.

 Your first visit to Northwest Clinical Research Center will consist of a free mental health evaluation.
 This will include a detailed evaluation of the severity and treatment resistance of depression.